-- Browse the console tree to select the container that holds the domain controllers you want to - 2.
-In the details pane, select the domain controllers you want to add.
+- Browse the console tree select and expand Active Directory, expand Domains then expand the domain and select the container that holds the domain controllers you want to add. - In the details pane, select the domain controllers you want to add.
 To select multiple domain controllers, hold down CTRL, and click the domain controllers. - 3.
-On the Action menu, click Add to Collection. - 4.
+On the Action menu or right click the select domain controllers, click Add to Collection. - 4.
 In the dialog box that opens, select an existing Computer Collection or click New Collection to create and select a new Computer Collection. - 5.
 In the dialog box, click OK.

-Alternatively, you can drag the domain controllers selected in the details pane to the target Computer Collection in the console tree or use the Copy and Paste commands.
+Collection in the console tree or use the Copy and Paste commands.